How To Love And Embrace The Essence Of Who You Really Are

 Self-love is a soft concept for many, since our upbringing emphasises serving the needs of others.
 To nurture ourselves first is selfish, so individuals indulge in altruistic service to the detriment of meeting their own needs.

 To cite a personal example, I spent countless years locked in a futile struggle to approve of myself.
 This was compounded by an inflexible parent whom I could not please.
-As a result, I turned to high intensity physical activity as an outlet to vent my discontentment.
+As a result, I turned to high intensity sports as an outlet to vent my discontentment.

 Yet underneath, my body was crying out to be loved and nurtured.
 The constant pain reinforced my childhood conditioning until I could take no more — something had to give.

 Exercise nowadays encompasses low intensity movement and has evolved to embrace the self-love I uphold.
-Whilst I’m a work-in-progress as many others, I am at peace with myself having endured the contrasting state.
+Whilst I’m a work-in-progress, I am at peace with myself having endured the contrasting state.

 The path to self-love is slow and gradual, requiring patience and commitment to create an empowering inner dialogue.